axdhill/ait-qkd/README.md

 then most likely your boost-1.58 is incompatible with your clang.
 Try to change to a newer Clang compiler or switch to gcc.

+**6.4 qkd-module-manager**

+Due to the recent switch to Qt5 the qkd-module-manager (bin/tools) is currently not working.

+**6.5 Q3P encryption and authentication**

+Q3P is currently not fully implemented

 7. License
 ----------